na-na-hi/renget/archive/smgenlorePh2P2.md

    Suffice to say, while Tiamat kept her spergery in check after getting Gilgamesh Ulted *~~(that shit was broken at Gilgamesh's release)~~* she's absolutely seething that the old Babylonian Gods / Anunnaki + Igigi are still kicking around and still trying to kill her.
 She's still seething so hard after a few hours from when the intruders left, that *a heavy thunderstorm* has unconsciously started brewing above her. *This.
 Is.
 Foreshadowing.
 Remember this.*

-   She doesn't want to go to war with the new Gods yet - but the Anunnaki?
+   She doesn't want to go to war with the new Gods just yet - but the Anunnaki?
 The Anunnaki have signed their deathwish.

 -> ![S8 Conq Chaos](https://files.catbox.moe/dk8kzj.jpg) <-